 One of the defining aspects of the Sahrawi resistance movement is the strong role of women.
 One of the most dedicated activists in the struggle is Aminatou Haidar, known as the “Sahrawi Gandhi,” whose hunger strike in 2009 helped raise global awareness of the injustices taking place under Moroccan occupation.
 The resistance led by Haidar and her fellow activists has become a beacon of creative nonviolent action in the region, and helped to catalyze the Arab Spring— yet it has been widely neglected in media coverage of the uprisings in the region.
 The Sahrawi uprisings have not yet resulted in the kind of cataclysmic changes that have rocked the rest of the region, but they have sparked a resilient movement that remains committed to nonviolence.

 The leadership of groups like the Unión Nacional de Mujeres Saharauis, or National Union of Sahrawi Women, has been central to keeping nonviolent Sahrawi resistance alive.
 Founded in 1974 and guided by the work of Aminatou Haidar, UNMS is a coalition of female activists of all ages who are standing up to extreme human rights abuses to demand freedom.
 UNMS activists have been jailed, beaten, and tortured, and yet they continue to expand their struggle both locally and internationally.
-Connect with UNMS through their blog (Spanish) as well as on Facebook and Twitter to learn how you can take part!
+Connect with UNMS through their website, as well as on Facebook and Twitter, to learn how you can take part!

 For more photos and testimonies from women in the Sahrawi movement, check out photographer Dani Lagartofernandez’s brilliant black-and-white photo essay.